Contact Us | Search

 Principal Investigator and Project Coordinator observed project staff interviewing new delivery mothers in Tropaing Snor & Prey Changreak villages.

-The project completed all the tasks written in the project proposal.
-114 Health Center staff (HC staff) and 505 Village Health Support Group (VHSG) were trained to provide education/counseling to pregnant women on newborn care.
-Educational materials (two types of flip-charts, and four types of short video) were developed for use during training of Health Center staff and VHSG.
-These materials will continue to be used by trainers and we will continue to disseminate the materials for wider use.
+This project completed all proposed activities.
+114 Health Center staff (HC staff) and 505 Village Health Support Group (VHSG) members were trained to provide education/counseling to pregnant women on newborn care.
+Educational materials (two types of flip-charts and four types of short videos) were developed for use during training of Health Center staff and VHSGs.
+These materials will continue to be used by trainers as they continue to disseminate the materials for wider use.

-The results from the study indicated positive impacts on improving infection control behavior by the HC staff, improve knowledge on hygiene and newborn danger signs by both HC and VHSG.
-VHSG in the intervention group conducted more home visits than their peers in the control group (through the existing data, we will need to look into the quality of the visits and continue to share the findings).
-Mothers in the intervention group received health messages from VHSG more than their peers in the control group, but the intervention alone does not change the intended behaviors among the mothers.
-We found that other factors such as availability of the infrastructure at the household, motorbike/transportation means contribute to the practices of the positive behaviors including prompt referral of sick newborn.
+The results from the study indicated positive impacts on improving infection control behavior by the HC staff, as well as improved knowledge on hygiene and newborn danger signs by both HC and VHSGs.
+VHSGs in the intervention group conducted more home visits than their peers in the control group (through the existing data, the team still needs to look into the quality of the visits and continue to share the findings).
+Mothers in the intervention group received health messages from VHSGs more than their peers in the control group, but the intervention alone does not change the intended behaviors among the mothers.
+The team found that other factors such as availability of infrastructure at the household level and motorbike/transportation means contribute to the practices of the positive behaviors including prompt referral of sick newborns.
 Knowledge and attitude will have little impact on the practices unless there are other enabling factors.
-This could be the important point to share with relevant policy makers/implementer on a comprehensive approach (not only focus on knowledge and attitude, but also enabling factors) toward infection control, hygiene, and referral of newborn care.
+This is an important point to share with relevant policy makers/implementer on a comprehensive approach (not only focus on knowledge and attitude, but also enabling factors) toward infection control, hygiene, and referral of newborn care.

 Health Cycle 1 Recipients